 NEED MORE STEM INFO?

-Click the "STEM" link on the left-hand side menu of this webpage.
+Click the "STEM" link on the left-hand side menu of this webpage or download our STEM Brochure by clicking here.

 Please e-mail Principal Jim Stolze at firstname.lastname@example.org if you have questions about our STEM program and/or if you need assistance.

-By now, you've probably seen Mesa View's snazzy, new marquee at the front of the school.
-Thank you to PTSA for this valuable and informative donation.
-Starting now, staff, students, and families may purchase appropriate and positive messages (such as birthday greetings, congratulatory remarks, and thank you notes) for the low price of only $20 per week.
+Mesa View's marquee can display your message.
+Staff, students, and families may purchase appropriate and positive messages (such as birthday greetings, congratulatory remarks, and thank you notes) for the low price of only $20 per week.
 All proceeds go to support Mesa View field trips.
 If you'd like to run a message, please contact Melanie Nicholson at 790-8008 x 5274 or via e-mail at email@example.com.

 With the lack of busing and Mesa View's location, we know that getting your child to school can be a challenge.
 We recommend working with friends to get your child to school.
-Many families use carpools to share ride duties.
+Many families use carpools.
 The Mesa View Carpool Listing below can help.

 Click here to add your information to the Carpool Listing.